TIBCOSoftware/snappydata/README.md

 CREATE TABLE AIRLINE (<column definitions>) USING column OPTIONS(buckets '5') ;
 ```
 [Row tables](rowTables), unlike column tables are laid out one row at a time in contiguous memory.
 Rows are typically accessed using keys and its location determined by a hash function and hence very fast for point lookups or updates.
-_create table_ DDL allows tables to be partitioned on primary keys, custom partitioned, replicated, carry indexes in memory, persist to disk , overflow to disk, be replicated for HA, etc.  Read our preliminary [docs](docs) for the details.
+_create table_ DDL for Row and Column tables allows tables to be partitioned on primary keys, custom partitioned, replicated, carry indexes in memory, persist to disk , overflow to disk, be replicated for HA, etc.  Read our preliminary [docs](./docs/rowAndColumnTables.md) for the details.
 ```sql
 -- DDL to create a row table
 CREATE TABLE AIRLINEREF (<column definitions>) USING row OPTIONS() ;
 ```

 #### Step 2 - Create column table, row table and load data
->
-> Default airline data shipped with product is of 15 MB compressed size.
-To download the larger data set run this command from the shell:
->> $ ./download_full_airlinedata.sh destFolder

-> Then, change the 'create_and_load_column_table.sql' script to point at this data set.
+> To run the scripts with full airline data set, change the 'create_and_load_column_table.sql' script to point at the data set that you had downloaded in Step 1.

 SQL scripts to create and load column and row tables.